mlibrary/about-publishing/src/content/features/title-tbd.md

               Japanese business, political, and labor leaders against a backdrop of increasingly heated competition between the two countries’ auto industries.
+          - image: /assets/washington-post-photo-.png
+            image_alt: Four men seated at a table
+            title: ""
+            text: >-
+              Paul W. McCracken from University of Michigan (far right), discussing a report at the 1983 U.S.-Japan Automotive Conference.

+              Photo Credit: Frank Johnson for The Washington Post.
           - image: ""
             image_alt: ""
             title: ""